rizauddin/cv/README.md

-# A curriculum vitae of Rizauddin Saian.
+# This repository is a curriculum vitae of Rizauddin Saian.